DanGamingTV/trackbotv2_codebase/README.md

 Install the [ev3dev visual studio code extension](https://marketplace.visualstudio.com/items?itemName=ev3dev.ev3dev-browser)

 Download the trackbot.py file into the hardware directory of the controller.
+- For example, if your controller directory was called `remotv`, the path of trackbot.py would be `remotv/hardware/trackbot.py`.

 Copy controller.sample.conf to controller.conf, and edit according to instructions [here](https://github.com/remotv/controller#configure-the-controller) - but disable video and audio.